apollo-fyi/apollo-docs/docs/signup_restrictions.md

 ### Set signup option level restrictions

 Restrictions can be set individually for each signup option.
-During event creation, select the option to customization signup options.
+During event creation, select the option to customize signup options.
 From here, you'll be able to add, remove, and modify signup options, including signup option level restrictions.